petrfenster/LogisticsApplication/README.md

 This application is specifically designed for companies that sell different types of vehicles.

-The parametrs of an inventory item include:
+The parameters of an inventory item include:
 - id (cannot be changed, assigned automatically)
 - name
 - description